tylersojka/Pewlett-Hackard-Analysis/README.md

 * The second task we need to complete compile a list of all the current employees eligible for a mentorship program.
 This one is a little more straight-forward.
 All we have to do is adjust or original query birthdate range and add a second filter, to filter out employees no longer employed.

    1. Refactor the original query.
 We will adjust the birthdate to include employees born in 1965.
 We then filter those to only include employees still employed by Pewlett-Hackard by filtering the to_date = 9999-01-01.
-This will result in a table holding information about all of the employees currently employed by Pewlett-Hackard, born in 1965.
+This will result in a table holding information about all of the employees currently employed by Pewlett-Hackard, born in 1965, and their most recent titles.

         ![mentor_elig](code_screenshots/mentorship_elei.png)